ifzalmalook/SimpleCrafts/testing.md

 The edit form is formatted with crispy forms and a class based UpdateView is used with it.
 All current information of the project populates the form automatically apart from the current image field and this remains blank.

 The current image field shows the current image name in the admin panel but not on the front end, I was not able to fix this but a workaround was to manually retrieve the current image and add it to the bottom of the form.
+I was also able to hide the current image field on the edit form using CSS.

 ![Missing current image edit form](assets/test-images/formerror.png)